GWENT BADMINTON ASSOCIATION

-1.2 A league subcommittee that shall be responsible to the executive Committee of the Association and shall be elected annually in accordance with the Rules of the Association shall manage the affairs of the League.
+1.2 A League Fixture Secretary, responsible to the Executive Committee of the Association and elected annually in accordance with the Rules of the Association, shall manage the affairs of the League.

 1.3 The League shall consist of four sections, one for each of Men’s, Ladies and Mixed Doubles plus a 2 by 2 competition.

 1.4 Each section shall be divided into divisions, each division consisting of (as far as possible) six teams.
 Where this is not possible, the tendency shall be to have larger rather than smaller divisions.

 1.5 The objectives of the League shall be to administer an annual series of matches between teams from eligible clubs and generally to foster and encourage the game of badminton in the former County of Gwent, encompassing Blaenau Gwent, Caerphilly, Monmouthshire, Newport and Torfaen, (the Area).